mateuszniechwiej/Ms-1-LP/README.md

 * There is a logo image (provided by the owner of the company) appearing on each HTML page in the navbar and will be displayed through all devices (mobile, tablet and desktop).

-* In the homepage, there is an image carousel with 3 photos of the product with the caption displayed on larger screens (images were resized and optimised) for better user experience and website performance.
+* In the homepage, there is an image carousel with 3 photos of the product with the caption displayed on larger screens (images resized and optimised) for better user experience and website performance.

 * There is also a separate *__Gallery__* page with images of the products and pictures from the Café and company ice cream shops (resized into square images and optimised)

-### Wireframe
+### Wireframes

 :point_right: [Wireframes for mobile, tablet and desktop](https://xd.adobe.com/view/90708c4b-fc61-4ca3-95a0-3f497bdf5165-c523/)